 Brecknock Hall Foundation

-The not-for-profit Brecknock Hall Foundation serves to introduce local residents and visitors to the history of the Floyd family and their contributions to the community, celebrating Brecknock Hall as one of the largest mid-nineteenth century stone mansions ever built on Long Island.
+The not-for-profit Brecknock Hall Foundation pleased to introduce local residents and visitors to the history of the Floyd family and their contributions to the community, celebrating Brecknock Hall as one of the largest mid-nineteenth century stone mansions ever built on Long Island.

 One of Long Island’s most historic examples of 19th-century Italianate architecture, the Hall dates back to 1857, built using the finest materials, workmen, and effects of its time.
 It served as the family residence of David Gelston Floyd (1802-1893), whaling entrepreneur and grandson of General William Floyd, the only Long Islander to have signed the Declaration of Independence.